efsalvarenga/arrival_pcs/hostile/system.md

 Replacements (upon character death or retirement) will start at level 1.

+## Harm & violence

+If characters reach 0 HP, they must succeed a physical save.
+If fail they gain a maiming wound (CWN) when they recover.

 # Equipment lists

 - Equipment from the SWN book is considered the standard most common equipment available.